-There is no minimum income requirement for participation in the PHA's rental assistance program(s).
+There is no minimum income requirement for participation in the HAWC's rental assistance program(s).

-The PHA will check EIV sources and/or request information from third-party sources to verify that certain forms of income such as unemployment benefits, TANF, SSI, etc. are not being received by families claiming to have zero annual income.
+HAWC will check EIV sources and/or request information from third-party sources to verify that certain forms of income such as unemployment benefits, TANF, SSI, etc. are not being received by families claiming to have zero annual income.

 Families, and/or individual household members, who report zero income, are required to report any changes in income status within 10 business days of the receipt of the income.
-If the entire household was at zero income, the PHA will then conduct an interim review for the family, regardless of the PHA's Interim Reexamination Policy for households not reporting zero income.
+If the entire household was at zero income, HAWC will then conduct an interim review for the family, regardless of the HAWC's Interim Reexamination Policy for households not reporting zero income.